uberhalit/SekiroFpsUnlockAndMore/README.md

 ### To play the game with GSYNC do these additional steps (Nvidia):
 1. Under Nvidia Control Panel navigate to `3D Settings -> Manage 3D settings -> Program Settings -> Sekiro`
 2. Set `Monitor Technology` to `G-SYNC`
-3. Set `Vertical sync` to `Off` again as enabling G-SYNC re-enables it
+3. If you want to play in (borderless) window mode you have to set `Vertical sync` to `Off` again as enabling G-SYNC re-enables it, if you play in exclusive fullscreen you can keep VSync on `Application controlled` to help remove frame time stutters ([see here](https://www.blurbusters.com/gsync/gsync101-input-lag-tests-and-settings/15/))
 4. Make sure that `Preferred refresh rate` is still set to `Highest available`
 5. [![Control Panel](https://camo.githubusercontent.com/b7b491c24020fd3eca41d857bd58b1c0c2ee037f/68747470733a2f2f692e696d6775722e636f6d2f614a41744444632e706e67)](#)
 6. If you do not have `Preferred refresh rate` or `Vertical sync` see the guide above on how to use the Nvidia Profile Inspector